danwiseman/danwiseman.github.io/README.md

-## Welcome to Dan the Data .
+## Dan the Data .
 Engineer

 This is the personal/professional page for Dan Wiseman.

 ### About

-:wave: Hi, I'm a Senior Data Engineer that enjoys :mountain_biking_man: mountain biking and old Toyotas.
+:wave: Hi, I'm a Senior Data Engineer that enjoys :mountain_biking_man: mountain biking and old :blue_car: Toyotas.
+I'm not really interested in pursuring new opportunities at this time, but you can still connect with me with the links below.

 #### Connect with me: